Computationally Efficient RL under Linear Bellman Completeness for Deterministic Dynamics: Preliminaries

 \subsection{Other Linear Bellman Completeness Definitions in the Literature}

-Various other definitions of Linear Bellman Completeness have been considered in the literature.
-In the following, we demonstrate that most these prior definitions are somewhat limited due to unrealistic \(\ell_2\)-norm assumptions.
-Below, we present two commonly imposed assumptions found in existing works, and later, we provide examples illustrating their limitations.
+Several closely related definitions of Linear Bellman Completeness have been considered in the literature.
+In the following, we demonstrate that some of these variant definitions face limitations due to additional \(\ell_2\)-norm assumptions.
+We present two commonly imposed assumptions in existing works below, and subsequently provide examples illustrating their potential limitations.

-\textbf{(1) Assuming Bounded $\ell_2$-norm of Parameters.} \citet{golowich2024linear,zanette2020learning,zanette2020provably} assume that any value function under consideration has its parameters bounded in \(\ell_2\)-norm, i.e., applying the Bellman backup, the resulting state-action value function always lies in $\{Q : Q(s,a) = \tri{\phi(s,a),\theta} ,\, \|\theta\|_2 \leq R\}$ where $R$ is a pre-fixed polynomial in the dimension of the feature space.
-We will show that this assumption is unrealistic since $\|\theta\|_2$ is unnecessarily bounded under linear Bellman completeness.
+\textbf{(1) Assuming Bounded $\ell_2$-norm of Parameters.} \citet{golowich2024linear,zanette2020learning,zanette2020provably} assume that any value function under consideration has its parameters bounded in \(\ell_2\)-norm, i.e., when we apply the Bellman backup, the resulting state-action value function always lies in $\{Q : Q(s,a) = \tri{\phi(s,a),\theta} ,\, \|\theta\|_2 \leq R\}$ where $R$ is a pre-fixed polynomial in the dimension of the feature space.
+We will show that this assumption might not hold true since $\|\theta\|_2$ is unnecessarily bounded under linear Bellman completeness.